cdapio/cdap/cdap-docs/developer-guide/source/_examples/helloworld.rst

     }
   }

-Deploy and start the application as described in  :ref:`Build, Deploy and start <convention>`
+Deploy and start the application as described in  :ref:`Building and Running Applications <convention>`

 Running the Example
 +++++++++++++++++++